DavidEGrayson/aoe2recfun/README.md

 The resulting recording will be a copy of the first input except for some chat messages being modified or added.

-Flares and view lock information are not merged (yet).
+Flares and view lock information in the first input are not touched.

-So if you care about flares and view lock, the first input (INPUT1) should be recording with the information you wish to preserve.
+- To view flares, you have to select the perspective the user who sent the flare or viewed the flare.
+- The output file will only have view lock information from the first input file (INPUT1).

 Warning: This command prints out the chat on the screen, so you might get spoiled about the results of the game!